glitchySoftware/INGBtoYNAB/README.md

- # ING Bank to YNAB Converter
+ # ING Bank to YNAB

- This tool can be used to convert Dutch ING transaction towards a format that can be handled by You Need a Budget (YNAB).
+ This tool can be used to convert Dutch ING transactions towards a format that can be handled by You Need a Budget (YNAB).
  The GUI (based on TKinter) reads .csv files from a directory and converts them to .csv files recognized by YNAB.

  In addition, categories can be automatically extracted based on payee or memo (omschrijving/mededelingen).